 Designs & Developments

 Our efforts at present focus on the network architecture and are agnostic to hardware level and application level set-ups.
 For exceptional levels of security and little to no active reliance on centralised systems, distributed networks seem enticing.
-Our solution is established on DLT and inspired by TCAS, where machines communicate through mutually agreed rules and priorities.
+Our solution is established onand inspired by , where machines communicate through mutually agreed rules and priorities.

 Its fundamentally decentralised and distributed nature brings in various advantages in terms of security, privacy and resilience, however, DLT generally comes with limitations when it comes to latency.
-Very low latency times are essential for exchanging safety-relevant information, such as the vehicle position, dynamics, brake operation, acceleration and deceleration vectors, etc. To counter this, we have designed a novel solution that we call Localised Distributed Ledger; it makes use of localised sub-nets, based on distance and relevance, such that a vehicle would exchange data only with vehicles within defined vicinity and only with those that agree on set rules and priorities.
+Very low latency times are essential for exchanging safety-relevant information, such as the vehicle position, dynamics, brake operation, acceleration and deceleration vectors, etc. To counter this, we have designed a novel solution that we call Localised Distributed Ledger; it makes use of localised sub-nets, based on distance, hops and relevance, such that a vehicle would exchange data only with vehicles within defined vicinity and only with those that agree on set rules and priorities.
+The registries exchanged can consist of static parameters, instantaneous dynamic parameters as well as planned subsequent parameters, enabling dynamic path optimisation.
 Our progress so far indicates a great scope in various applications.